-Curly styles are a great option when transitioning from relaxed to natural hair.
+Curly hairstyles are a great option when transitioning from relaxed to natural hair.
 Maintaining them can be a little tricky but we’ll get to that.
 Last week I went to get a perm rod set on my transitioning hair for my birthday.
-My hairdresser put in the teeny tiny spirals and it came out way too small for my liking, almost like a straw set.
+My hairdresser put in the teeny tiny spiral rods and it came out way too small for my liking, almost like a straw set.
 I hate a straw set.
 See:

 This was me trying to find a cute way to pin it up so I could head out.
 The plan was to stretch it a bit for the birthday dinner the following day.
 I ended up pinning it all back out my face and the next day it looked something like